gzmatte/ATR/README.md

 > Provides Debloated Drivers for Nvidia/AMD.

-> Provides a CUSTOM SAMSUNG MODDED DRIVER for any NVME SSD.
+> Provides a Custom Modded NVME driver.

 > Tweaks your GPU with unique tweaks for each brand.